metrodroid/metrodroid/CONTRIBUTING.md

 ## "I found a bug!"

-Make sure you're testing on the current version of Metrodroid (2.9.27) please check the [open issues first](https://github.com/micolous/farebot/issues) to see if it has already been reported.
+Make sure you're testing on the current version of Metrodroid please check the [open issues first](https://github.com/micolous/farebot/issues) to see if it has already been reported.

 Please note that some phones will not support Mifare Classic cards.
 This is because Mifare Classic is not standard NFC.
 You need a phone with a NXP chipset in order to read them.
 The Nexus 4, 5, 6, 7 (all versions) and 10 cannot read them.
-The Galaxy Neuxs, Nexus 5X and 6P can read them.
+The Galaxy Nexus, Nexus 5X and 6P can read them.

 Whether your phone supports Mifare Classic is shown in the About screen.